skienzmatishun/rippreport/content/p/pedaling-forward/index.md

 ---
-title: "PEDALING FORWARD"
+title: PEDALING FORWARD
 date: 2019-02-27
-thumbnail: "img/pedaling-forwards.jpg"
+thumbnail: img/pedaling-forwards.jpg
 categories:
 - citycouncil
 tags:
 - burrell
 - catalyst
 - city-council
 - county-commissioner
 - eddie-tyler
 - elliot
 - schools
 authors:
 - ripp-report
+alttags: "Cyclist silhouette blurred in motion, symbolizing Fairhope City Council’s past inaction & potential for progress on educat..."
 ---
 Fairhope City Council has been pedaling backwards their whole term.
 They now have a chance to pedal forward, putting Fairhope on the map, when it comes to the city supporting education.

 {{< socialpreview url="https://rippreport.com/p/pedaling-backwards/" >}}